kulutusseuranta/fortum_reader/README.md

 Library uses screen scraping techniques to gather usage reading information from site.
 It only works with valid account information.

-This library is very beta and early stages, please collaborate,
+This library is very beta and early stages, please collaborate!

 Requirements
 ------------